 The best way to store your colostrum is in small sterile syringes.
 Kathy advises using the smallest size (1ml - 2.5ml) and then freezing.
 "Collect the milk with a 1ml sterile syringe (that has no needle) and simply freeze the filled syringes."
 It's a good idea to pop the filled syringes in a sandwich or other ziplock bag with a date on the front, just to keep track of when you expressed.

-1.Collect the equipment you need - A spoon or small collection container and your syringes (ensure the plunger is pushed fully into place).
-Make sure everything is freshly washed/sterilised and that your hands are clean.
+1.Collect the equipment you need - Make sure everything is freshly washed/sterilised and that your hands are clean.

 2. Sit comfortably (as comfortably as you can during late pregnancy) and try to relax as it'll make the whole process easier.

 2. Start gently hand expressing using the guidelines above.
 Some mamas may find warmth from a heat pack and/or gentle massage helps.